Agate

 just build-iso

-The generated images will be in the output/ directory.
+The generated images will be in the root directory.

 Acknowledgements